ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 =============================================

-Join the IRC channel ``#ansible-devel`` or ``#ansible-windows`` on freenode for discussions surrounding Ansible development for Windows.
+Join the IRC channel ``#ansible-devel`` or ``#ansible-windows`` on freenode for discussions about Ansible development for Windows.

 For questions and discussions pertaining to using the Ansible product, use the ``#ansible`` channel.